mesgjs/mesgjs-web/historical/v3-v4-architecture/MWI-Raw-Content-Security.md

 ## 3. Multi-Tenant SAAS Considerations

 This approach is highly secure for multi-tenant environments.
-The platform's build/deployment pipeline can enforce a strict policy on the `caps` metadata key for any tenant-provided code, either by stripping it entirely or by validating it against a platform-defined allow-list of the tenant's permitted capabilities.
+The platform's build/deployment pipeline can enforce a strict policy on the `modcaps` metadata key for any tenant-provided code, either by stripping it entirely or by validating it against a platform-defined allow-list of the tenant's permitted capabilities.

 ## 4. Implementation Steps

-1. Update the `msjstrans` and `msjsload` tooling logic to parse the `caps` key from the SLID metadata into a list in the runtime `modMeta`. [**Upstream task**] Within this project, tests provide their own "modMeta" and can include the appropriate "caps".
+1. Note: The `msjstrans` and `msjsload` tooling logic has been updated upstream to parse the `modcaps` key.
+Within this project, tests that provide their own `modMeta` must be updated to use `modcaps`.
 2. Ensure the `MWIComponentRegistry` stores the source module identifier for each registered component.
-3. Refactor the `MWISSR` to perform the two-factor check against the component's specification and its module's `modMeta.caps` list for the `mwi.allowRawContent` capability.
+3. Refactor the `MWISSR` to perform the two-factor check against the component's specification and its module's `modMeta.modcaps` NANOS list for the appropriate capability (e.g., `mwi.htmlGenerator`).
-4. Update the `mwi-html-script.msjs` and `mwi-html-style.msjs` files to include `caps="mwi.allowRawContent"` in their inline SLID metadata.
+4. Update the `mwi-html-script.msjs` and `mwi-html-style.msjs` files to include `modcaps="mwi.htmlGenerator"` in their inline SLID metadata.
 5. Update tests to validate the new security policy.

 [supplemental keywords: security, xss, sanitization, escaping, raw html, module permissions, capabilities, namespace, modpath]